torvim/dumb/readme.md

-# Dumb
+# nu

-A shell which is dumb out of the box.
-Very WIP, meant to be minimal and modular as possible.
+nu is a modern, suckless shell which aims to be as configurable and user friendly as possible.